earthai-tech/hwm/doc/source/index.rst

    examples
    package_architecture
    development
+   release_notes

 Navigation
 -------------

-The `hwm` package is divided into several subpackages, each serving a specific function to ensure the model’s proper operation in various machine learning
+The :code:`hwm` package is divided into several subpackages, each serving a specific function to ensure the model’s proper operation in various machine learning
 workflows: